phaserjs/phaser/README.md

 ### New Features

+* Cache.getRenderTexture will retrieve a RenderTexture that is stored in the Phaser Cache.
+This method replaces Cache.getTexture which is now deprecated.
+* Cache.autoResolveURL is a new boolean (default `false`) that automatically builds a cached map of all loaded assets vs. their absolute URLs, for use with Cache.getURL and Cache.checkURL.
+Note that in 2.1.3 and earlier this was enabled by default, but has since been moved behind this property which needs to be set to `true` *before* you load any assets to enable.

 ### Updates

 * TypeScript definitions fixes and updates (thanks @clark-stevenson)
+* Cache._resolveUrl has been renamed to Cache._resolveURL internally and gained a new parameter.
+This method is a private internal one.
+* Cache.getUrl is deprecated.
+The same method is now available as Cache.getURL.

 ### Bug Fixes

 * Tilemaps in WebGL wouldn't update after the first frame due to a subtle change in how Pixi uploads new textures to the GPU.
+* XML files weren't being added to the URL map.
+* Cache._resolveURL was causing a Sound double-load in Firefox and causing errors (thanks @domonyiv #1253)

 For details about changes made in previous versions of Phaser see the full Change Log at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md